 4. Repeat.
 Several times.
 This demonstrates your willingness to consider feedback the other is offering.
 This the courageous step, by the way, the place where most will be tempted to throw in the towel.
 You may be thinking, Why should I have to keep listening to this crap?
 Why is it my burden to be the adult here?
 Well, because you are an adult.
 Keep your eyes on the long game — you are working toward a long-term solution, not short-term triumph.

 5. Raise the second issue (frequency or unpleasant delivery) later.
 At a time completely separate, and in private, raise the second issue, the frequency or manner in which they criticize.
 You might say something like, I’d like to talk about something that’s been weighing on me.
 I’ve been working hard not to push back when you offer me feedback, and now I’d like you to consider some feedback from me.
-Can we talk about this for a few minutes?
+When can we talk about this for a few minutes?

-And I suspect a few things may happen over those two weeks if she can successfully keep herself from tangling the two issues.
+And I suspect a few things may happen over those few weeks if she can successfully keep herself from tangling the two issues.
 He will probably begin to notice that she isn’t pushing back whenever he criticizes, and that may soften his habit a bit.
 She may discover there’s wheat (something beneficial) in all the criticism chaff.
 The bickering should decrease.
 And when she’s ready to raise the second issue, he’s much more likely to be willing to talk about it meaningfully.